dewi-batista/dewi-batista/README.md

 ## Hi, I'm Dewi ◡̈

 Finishing my master's in Applied Maths specialising in Machine Learning and Statistics.
-My focus is deep generative modelling.
+My focus is deep generative modelling and object detection.

 Soon to start an interesting internship at the intersection of deep learning and cryptography.
 <!-- and hopefully kick-start a career of deep learning research in industry. -->